s0cks/generator-cc/README.md

 # generator-cc

+`
+Yeoman generator for creating a modern C++ project using cmake, vcpkg, glog, gflags & more.
+Allowing you to quickly set up a project following best practices
+`

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->